jgamblin/GithubDependencyCheck/README.md

 # GithubDependencyCheck
-Run DependencyCheck Against Your Orgs GitHub Repos.
+Automatically Run [DependencyCheck](https://github.com/jeremylong/DependencyCheck) Against Your Orgs Node and Ruby GitHub Repos.

+## Warning.
+This is an early beta.
+It might not work right, at all or break everything.